Shopify SEO

 Hosted infrastructure Reduces maintenance and technical instability Choose a lightweight theme and control app bloat

-Automatic sitemap and canonicals Improves crawl guidance and duplicate handling Audit collection logic, filters, and non-priority URLs
+Automatic sitemap and canonicals Improves crawl guidance and duplicate handling Audit collection logic, filters, and tag URL proliferation

 Editable page metadata Lets you target commercial and informational intent Write differentiated titles and meta descriptions per page type